 As a child, you will seek to blame others for the hurt you feel.
 You will try to play the victim in order to have your parents ‘rescue’ you.
 And I believe this is a perfectly healthy position if viewed as a rite of passage.
 In fact as a child, you are unable to survive on your own and you must often be ‘rescued’.
 It is one of the most important jobs of the parents to teach their children over time, about the power they have over their own emotions, to cultivate a healthy self-esteem and to help the child realise that playing the victim only perpetuates neediness and is highly unattractive.
 This is impossible though if the parents themselves are not emotionally mature and have not worked on their own self-esteem.

 In less emotionally mature families then, the child might always play the victim to be bailed out of their messes by their parents (who like playing the rescuer), or play the rescuer tending to their parents’ emotional needs (because they themselves still play the victim) or be positioned as the persecutor – the bad child who causes enormous trouble.
 Invariably, children who grow up under these circumstances will think that the drama triangle is a ‘mature’ state of affairs.
+Like I did.
 They will grow up believing that they too must continue playing it in order to get love, because that is the only strategy they know.
 Children who grow up playing this game will have low self-esteem because they have never been given the opportunity or condition to ‘grow’ self-love internally.
 As an adult they will date inside the drama triangle to get love from outside themselves in order to feed their self-esteem.

 Emotional maturity then is inextricably bound up with self-esteem.
-Those who have low self-esteem cannot operate at a high level of emotional maturity (even if they pretend otherwise).
+I reckon, those who have low self-esteem cannot operate at a high level of emotional maturity (even if they pretend otherwise).
 Those who have high self-esteem may not be emotionally mature either, but they sure as hell have a better chance at ‘growing the muscle’ than those who don’t.
 Worse still if you have a low self-esteem and you are by definition emotionally immature, you will only attract those who like you, have a level of neediness which is at a similar level to your own.
 You will unconsciously choose to date those who will ‘play’ with you inside the drama triangle.

 Of course, people do try and hurt us (those bastards).
 And this can cause pain.
 We all experience pain but we react differently.
 Because pain does not have to entail suffering; suffering is a choice.
 Suffering is normalized by our society as the appropriate response to pain.
 It’s an unwritten law – if you do not suffer, you are not human.
 All too often then, we choose to suffer.
 Often it is the only choice we know.
 Emotional immaturity is a normal beginning point.
 Once more, you are not to blame for this, but you are the only one who is responsible for changing it.
 Pretty Woman provides ample food for thought on this subject.
-In one instance Edward crosses a boundary that they’d both agreed to by telling his repulsive friend that she’s a hooker.
+In one instance Edward crosses a boundary that they’d both agreed to by telling his repulsive, rapist friend that she’s a hooker.